-Leann Tilley is Professor of Biochemistry and Molecular Biology and Associate Director Structural & Cell Biology in the Bio21 Molecular Science and Biotechnology Institute, The University of Melbourne.
+Leann Tilley is Professor of Biochemistry and Molecular Biology in the Bio21 Molecular Science and Biotechnology Institute, The University of Melbourne.
 She is an Australian Research Council Georgina Sweet Australian Laureate Fellow.
 Professor Tilley’s group undertakes research in the areas of cell biology and drug development related to the malaria parasite, Plasmodium falciparum.
 She is particularly interested in the unusual protein trafficking pathways that the malaria parasite uses to display virulence proteins at the erythrocyte surface, and in understanding the molecular basis for the remarkable transformation that allows the malaria parasite to be transmitted from a human host to a mosquito vector.
 Her lab also investigates the mechanisms of action of and resistance to the antimalarial drug, artemisinin, with a view to designing better antimalarial drugs.

 Leann obtained her BSc(Hons) in Biochemistry from the University of Melbourne working with Bill Sawyer, and her PhD in Biochemistry from the University of Sydney, supervised by Greg Ralston.
 After postdoctoral fellowships at Utrecht University in the Netherlands, the College de France in Paris, and at the University of Melbourne, she joined the Biochemistry Department at La Trobe University.
 She was recently awarded an ARC Australian Professorial Fellowship.
 In the middle of 2011 she joined the Department of Biochemistry and Molecular Biology at the University of Melbourne.